Chart Color Schemes

 The labour market in Glenelg shows considerable strength compared to most other Australian regions

-Glenelg has a well-educated workforce with professional services being strongly represented.
-The unemployment rate is 2.6%, with an estimated employment growth of 3.7% over the past year (AreaSearch aggregation).
-As of September 2025, there are 1,880 residents in work, and the unemployment rate is 1.3% lower than Greater Adelaide's rate of 3.9%.
+Glenelg has a well-educated workforce with strong representation in professional services.
+The unemployment rate was 2.6% as of December 2025, with an estimated employment growth of 4.1% over the past year, according to AreaSearch's statistical area data aggregation.
+As of that date, 1,831 residents were employed while the unemployment rate was 1.3% lower than Greater Adelaide's rate of 3.8%.

-Workforce participation in Glenelg is at 57.3%, compared to Greater Adelaide's 66.4%.
-According to Census responses, 18.4% of residents work from home, potentially influenced by Covid-19 lockdown impacts.
+Workforce participation in Glenelg was 56.7%, compared to Greater Adelaide's 66.0%.
+Census responses indicated that 18.4% of residents worked from home, with Covid-19 lockdown impacts considered.
 Employment among residents is concentrated in health care & social assistance, professional & technical services, and retail trade.
-Glenelg shows strong specialization in professional & technical services with an employment share 1.4 times the regional level.
+Glenelg shows strong specialization in professional & technical services, with an employment share 1.4 times the regional level.

 Conversely, health care & social assistance has lower representation at 15.5% compared to the regional average of 17.7%.
-The worker-to-resident ratio is 1.0, indicating substantial local employment opportunities.
-Over the 12 months to September 2025, employment increased by 3.7%, while labour force increased by 3.2%, resulting in a 0.5 percentage point decrease in unemployment (AreaSearch analysis of SALM and ABS data).
-In comparison, Greater Adelaide recorded employment growth of 3.0% with unemployment falling by 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Glenelg.
-These projections indicate national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Glenelg's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years (simple weighting extrapolation for illustrative purposes).
+The ratio of one worker per resident indicates substantial local employment opportunities.
+Over the 12 months to December 2025, employment increased by 4.1%, while labour force increased by 3.4%, resulting in a 0.7 percentage point drop in unemployment.
+In comparison, Greater Adelaide recorded employment growth of 4.2%, labour force growth of 3.9%, with unemployment falling by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Glenelg's employment mix indicates that local employment should increase by 6.7% over five years and 13.8% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment